theobald-software/kb.theobald-software.github.io/content/_yunio/networking.md

 ### Microsoft On-Premises Data Gateway
-If the caller is one of the cloud services that is supported by the on-premises data gateway, requests to the yunIO server can be forwarded to the yunIO server through that gateway.
+If the caller is one of the cloud services that is supported by the [on-premises data gateway](https://docs.microsoft.com/en-gb/data-integration/gateway/service-gateway-onprem), requests to the yunIO server can be forwarded to the yunIO server through that gateway.
 The yunIO server can be protected from requests from untrusted sources using connection roles of the on-premises data gateway.
 In this scenario it is not necessary to change firewall rules of the yunIO/SAP network to allow incoming requests from other networks.
 Only outgoing requests from the yunIO/SAP network to Azure must be allowed.

 ![Add parameters](/img/contents/yunio/ts-knowledge-base_azure-data-gateway.png){:class="img-responsive" width="600px"}

-1. The on-premises data gateway connects from yunIO/SAP network to Azure, establishes the tunnel.
+1. The on-premises data gateway connects from yunIO/SAP network to Azure, establishes the secure tunnel.
 2. a) The caller makes a request to the yunIO server via gateway resource.<br>
 b) The request is forwarded through the secure tunnel to the on-premises data gateway.<br>
 c) The request is forwarded to the yunIO server.